 - Noevir – Selling beauty/hair care products.
 Get started for $25.
 Earn 30 percent commission on sales.

-You can find a ton more opportunities on the direct sales page in my directory.
+You can find a ton more opportunities on this big list of direct sales companies.

 If the company you want to join isn't affordable, keep tabs on them.
 Sometimes they'll offer special promotions for potential consultants so you can get started cheaper.
 You may also be able to find an existing rep who would be willing to sponsor you or help you earn your kit in some way, so that's another thing to think about.